Lamy237/python-course-cu/05_arithmeticOperations/README.md

 # Exercise

 Based on the following reservoir inputs parameters:
-- Calculate the oil in place (OIP)
+- Calculate the oil originally in place (OIP)
 - Calculate the stock tank oil originally in place (STOOIP)

 |Parameter                        | Value (units)                                 |